trailofbits/testing-handbook/content/docs/languages/rust/20-dynamic-analysis.md

 * Compile-time instrumentation
 * Execution of tests, producing "raw" data
 * Merge of per-execution run results
-* Conversion of merged data to a usable format (like an html report)
+* Conversion of merged data to a usable format (like an HTML report)

 There are two main data formats: